tytydraco/yessleep/out/Hell_wasnt_real_Not_until_recently_Ive_been_there_and_theyve_given_me_permission_to_tell_you_about_it_Part_1.md

 Once again, no luck.

 I charged through the passage, shoes and socks becoming thick with absorbed moisture, and stormed into the next room.
 The man behind the desk was wearing a crimson polo and brown khakis.
 I heard him cheerily whistling The Talking Heads’ *Burning Down The House* as I passed by, once again taking the left door.
 Then straight in the room that followed.
-Then straight for a few instances, followed by left for a few instances.
+Then straight again for a few instances, followed by left for a few instances.
 After that, I began alternating.

 Left.